Sainawj/ubuntu-PostgreSQL-backup-script/README.md

 # ubuntu-PostgreSQL-backup-script
 Create a backup script for your postgresql server

-Copy the script and paste it to this file
+Copy everything in backup.sh and paste it to this file

 sudo nano /usr/local/bin/backup.sh